 Hetero-dating is not a symmetric activity.
 Sure,

-#notAllWomen, as for most traits variance within a group is much higher than variance between groups1.
+#notAllWomen, as for most traits variance within a group is much higher than the variance between groups1.

 - talk: In conversation men try to impress their partners, women - get valuable social information.